"What is financial modeling?"

 Cash flows are available to investors (free cash flows) and are a core element in financial decision making, and are essential to arrive at net present value analysis or an internal rate of return analysis.

-For most accurate results we need to follow the Firms standard format:
+For the most accurate results we need to follow the Firms standard format:

 - Maintaining an appropriate number of spreadsheets.